Diocese of Morocco

-The Diocese of Morocco (or Marrakesh, Spanish Marruecos) was a Christian diocese.
+The Diocese of Morocco (or Marrakesh, Spanish Marruecos) was a diocese of the Roman Catholic Church.
 It is presently a Latin Catholic titular see, i.e. a former diocese that no longer functions.

 History

 The diocese was established in 1226 on Moroccan territory split off from Metropolitan Archdiocese of Toledo, presumably its Metropolitan.
 In 1237? it gained territory from the suppressed Diocese of Fez.

 On 4 April 1417 it lost territory to establish the Roman Catholic Diocese of Ceuta, in 1500 it was suppressed.